By: Ray Makela on May 23rd, 2019

-Win at Sales Negotiations by Ask These Questions First
+Win More Sales Negotiations by Asking Yourself These Crucial Questions

 Before your next sales negotiation, ask yourself these questions to ensure a successful outcome—a great sales negotiation process to increase your leverage.

 In the “Art of War,” Sun Tzu stressed the importance of planning when he wrote, “Every battle is won or lost before it is ever fought.”

 Preparation and planning have been shown to increase your chance of success – whether on the battle field, in a sporting competition or in a sales negotiation.
 In discussions during our sales negotiation workshops, we find that many sales professionals spend a significant amount of time selling and preparing the details around their pitch and proposal, but unfortunately they fail to develop the strategy and tactics needed to use that information to negotiate with their customer.

 In our experience, the most successful negotiators spend as much time devoted to planning their sales negotiation process as they do preparing their bid.
 Our focus in this blog is to share a checklist of questions you can ask yourself prior to a negotiation to improve your negotiation leverage and increase your chances of achieving the optimum result for your organization.

 Sell Value First